jacobcoro/PythonFlashCards/README.md

 # PythonFlashCards
-building a flashcard game in python in different configurations An exploration in python development by Jacob Cohen-Rosenthal
+Building a flashcard game in python in different configurations An exploration in python development by Jacob Cohen-Rosenthal

 My goal is to eventually develop useful educational technology software.